pmndrs/react-nil/readme.md

 #### Clearly nothing to see here, moving on ... :)

-Though if you think about it, managing side effects and async ops in Node is hard.
-In React all of this comes inbuilt and is trivial to manage: you pack away side-effects into useEffect, memoize tasks via useMemo, there is Suspense to orchestrate async ops where component A can await component B and access it by reference, context to communicate data, optional concurrency to maintain fast response.
-And of course — the entire React eco system is available: Redux, Recoil, GraphQl, whatever you need.
+There are legitimate usecases for null-components, also called logical components, for everything that has to do with, well, logic.
+For instance, how do you manage side effects and async ops in Node?
+Most likely you have noticed how hard that is.

-Each "user" that connects to your express app could be represented by a component, mounted and managed by React.
-It cleans up after itself in the unmount Phase.
-Same for each task, operation, request, etc. Logical components allow you to express stateful logic in a meaningful way, especially using hooks.
+But in React all of this comes inbuilt: pack away side-effects in useEffect, memoize calculations via useMemo, orchestrate async ops with Suspense, communicate data via context, maintain fast response with optional concurrency.
+And of course — the entire React eco system is available: Redux, Recoil, GraphQl, ...

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry